Cincinnati’s ballpark is a tale of missed opportunity.

 Options include a pork schnitzel sandwich, smoked tri-tip, mac and cheese dog and Nashville hot chicken.
 The Big Red Machine Burger is good featuring a Big Red Smokey, Sauerkraut, Beer Cheese and Grippo’s Potato Chips on a Servati’s Pretzel Bun.
 Local faves such as Queen City Sausage, Montgomery Inn BBQ, LaRosa’s pizza, and Graeter’s Ice Cream are available.
 Sausages are well represented in items like Goetta Burgers (a German sausage in a patty), Queen City Metts (skinless sausages), and even the above-average bratwursts.
 There’s a Frisch’s Big Boy as well as standard ballpark fare.

-My personal fave is the polarizing Skyline Coney cheese dogs.
+My personal fave are the polarizing Skyline Coney cheese dogs.
 Locals complain that they’re double the price than at their local Skyline Chili.
 Some critics complain there’s way too much cheese and the chili is only mediocre.
 Ignore them.
 This one of the most delicious dogs available at any ballpark!

 This is an area that the park has improved on greatly in the past few seasons.
 Its beer selection is now squarely in the Top 5 or 6 parks in baseball now.